LunatiqueCoder/luna/README.md

 `npx react-native init SomeApp --template https://github.com/Notorious112/react-native-web-advanced-template.git`

-Use the above command to start a new React Native project using this template.
-Prior to that, all the commands from below are available:
+Use the above command to start a new React Native app using this template.
+After that, all the commands from below are available:

 ### `npm run web`